How can parents participate?

 If I have connections to a university and would like to offer a suggestion for a potential participant, what is the process?

 We welcome your input.
-The preliminary list of colleges planning to attend the College Fair will be posted on the College Fair page of the OCSA website in early October If ,after you check the list, you have a suggestion about an additional college that you'd like to see participate in the fair, please contact Leanne Beck in Student Services.
-We wil be happy to reach out to them and invite them to next year's College Fair.
+If you have a suggestion about a college that you'd like to see participate in the fair, please contact Leanne Beck in Student Services.
+We wil be happy to reach out to them and invite them to our College Fair.